 The full personal cost to your customer is the sum of the money, the time, and the discomfort required of them to get the value your product aims to provide.

-With this in mind, it’s not surprising that Apple is running laps around Microsoft, that educational startups seem to struggle to get exponential growth more than other sectors, that media endorsing shallow reactions are winning over nuance and rationality, and that privacy is sacrified for convenience and imagined short-term security.
+With this in mind, it’s not surprising that Apple is running laps around Microsoft, that educational startups struggle to get exponential growth, that shallow commentary is winning over nuance and rationality, and that privacy is sacrified for convenience and perceived short-term security.

 Thus, when you design a product that you want someone to buy, think carefully about the full personal cost your customers pay.
 Do you know how your target market values discomfort and time?
 Can you convince them that the benefits outweigh those costs?
-(Hint: you’ll probably be over-optimistic on this one.)
-How does your offering’s full personal cost compare to that of your competitors?
+You’ll probably be over-optimistic.
+How does your offering’s full personal cost compare to competing products and activities?
 And finally, how sensitive are you yourself to time and discomfort costs in the products you use?

-Thanks to Jan Sramek and Emily Rookwood for reading drafts and commenting.
+Thanks to Jan Sramek and Emily Rookwood for commenting on drafts.